pingidentity/terraform-provider-pingdirectory/docs/resources/default_velocity_context_provider.md

 - `request_tool` (Set of String) The fully-qualified name of a Velocity Tool class that will be initialized for each request.
 May optionally include a path to a properties file used to configure this tool separated from the class name by a semi-colon (;).
 The path may absolute or relative to the server root.
 - `response_header` (Set of String) Specifies HTTP header fields and values added to response headers for template page requests to which this Velocity Context Provider contributes content.
 - `session_tool` (Set of String) The fully-qualified name of a Velocity Tool class that will be initialized for each session.
 May optionally include a path to a properties file used to configure this tool separated from the class name by a semi-colon (;).
 The path may absolute or relative to the server root.
-- `type` (String) The type of Velocity Context Provider resource.
-Options are ['velocity-tools', 'custom', 'third-party']

 ### Read-Only